“As Is” in Texas Residential Transactions

 The purpose of the seller’s disclosure is to make clear what appliances, equipment, and features exist on the property; whether or not these items are working; if the seller knows of any defects or malfunctions in critical systems; if certain red-flag events like termite treatment, previous fires, or flooding have occurred; the need for repairs; and the existence of unpermitted additions, unpaid HOA fees, violations of deed restrictions, lawsuits, or conditions that “materially affect the health or safety of an individual.”

 The above discussion refers to residential homes.
 Property Code Section 5.013 states a separate seller disclosure requirement for sales of unimproved property intended to be used for residential purposes.
-However, a “seller is not required to give the notice if: (1) the seller is obligated under an earnest money contract to furnish a title insurance commitment to the buyer prior to closing; and (2) the buyer is entitled to terminate the contract if the buyer’s objections to title as permitted by the contract are not cured by the seller prior to closing.”
+However, a “seller is not required to give the [unimproved property disclosure] notice if: (1) the seller is obligated under an earnest money contract to furnish a title insurance commitment to the buyer prior to closing; and (2) the buyer is entitled to terminate the contract if the buyer’s objections to title as permitted by the contract are not cured by the seller prior to closing.”

-Looking Beyond the Property Code and Promulgated Forms
+Gaps in the Property Code and Promulgated Forms

-Unfortunately for Texas consumers, the Property Code fails to expressly state that a residential seller has a legal duty of full and ongoing disclosure as to all known defects and material adverse conditions.
+Unfortunately for Texas consumers, the Property Code falls short of clearly stating that a residential seller has a legal duty of full and ongoing disclosure as to all known defects and material facts.
 Worse, neither TREC nor Texas Realtors’ contracts state this legal duty in plain language.
-Even the statutory form of the seller’s disclosure notice stops short of expressly stating that a seller has a legal duty of full and ongoing disclosure.
-This is a colossal failure of draftsmanship given the abundance of litigation against non-disclosing residential sellers.
+Even the statutory form of the seller’s disclosure notice fails to expressly state that a seller has a legal duty of full and ongoing disclosure of all known material facts, conditions, and circumstances.

 The DTPA states that “false, misleading, or deceptive acts or practices in the conduct of any trade or business are hereby declared unlawful. . . .”
 Also expressly stated to be unlawful are misrepresenting the characteristics and uses of a particular item; representing that goods or services are of a particular quality and standard when they are not; advertising with intent not to sell as advertised; and failing to disclose information in an attempt to induce the consumer into buying.
 Additionally, a consumer may seek relief if the consumer relied to the consumer’s detriment upon a seller’s breach of an express or implied warranty (Sec.
 17.50(a)(2)) or if the seller is culpable of “any unconscionable action or course of action. . . .”
 (Sec.
 17.50(a)(3)).